SubtleSanity/NetcodeAddons/README.md

 ## What is it?
-This adds some extra features on to Unitys Netcode for GameObjects
+This is my personaal package for additions to the networking library.
+It adds some extra features on to Unitys Netcode for GameObjects.
+I'm still tweaking it and testing that everything works in all cases and it comes as "use at your own risk".

 - Adds NetworkReferenceXXX types to handle sending references over the network
     - NetworkReferenceObject